How to Plan a Road Trip?

 To save on lodging and eating during your road trip, you can also adapt your car to sleep in it for several nights.
 Sleeping in vans is becoming more and more popular.
 We love this type of travel.
 In this article, you can check How To Convert A Van Into The Ultimate Mobile Home.

 Road Trip in a Rented Car

 Chris has rented a car around 100 times so far.
 Dozens of times in the United States, Canada or Mexico, and other countries such as Chile, Argentina, and Costa Rica.
 We also rented a car in almost all European countries.
-We rented vehicles of various types, passenger cars, off-road vehicles, 4WD cars, minivans, vans, and RVs.
+Moreover, we rented vehicles of various types, passenger cars, off-road vehicles, 4WD cars, minivans, vans, and RVs.
 We made some mistakes at the beginning.
 Now we are sharing tips on renting a car in the best way to help you avoid unpleasant situations during your dream road trip.

-If You Plan a Road Trip in a Rented Car Follow our Tips
+If You Plan a Road Trip in a Rented Car, Follow our Tips

 How to rent a perfect car for your road trip?
 First of all, it pays to book a car in advance for your dream road trip.

 Before you rent a car, you should think carefully about what car you need.
 How many people will be accompanying you?
 How much luggage do you want to take with you?
 Are you planning challenging off-road routes and need a car with four-wheel drive and high suspension?
 Are you planning a winter trip, so will you need winter tires and chains?
 Do you need a child seat?
 And so on.